 Mainichi Shimbun published an article of brief interviews with foreign tourists visiting Japan for anime pilgrimage.

-Nihon Keizai Shimbun published an article about the popularity of anime tourism to Kamakura, Kanagawa Prefecture for Slam Dunk among visitors from China and Taiwan.
+Nihon Keizai Shimbun published an article about the popularity of seichijunrei to Kamakura, Kanagawa Prefecture for Slam Dunk among visitors from China and Taiwan.

 TV Tokyo program You wa Nani Shi ni Nippon e?
 (YOUは何しに日本へ？ Why Did You Come to Japan?)
 July 9 broadcast included a segment with an American and Canadian visitor traveling to Numazu, Shizuoka Prefecture for Love Live!
 Sunshine!!